simplesamlphp/simplesamlphp/modules/core/docs/authproc_targetedid.md

 `attributename`
 :   The name of the attribute we should use for the unique user identifier.
     Optional, will use the attribute set by the `userid.attribute` metadata option by default.
+    *deprecated:* Please use `identifyingAttribute` instead.

+`identifyingAttribute`
+:   The name of the attribute we should use for the unique user identifier.
+    Optional, will use the attribute set by the `userid.attribute` metadata option by default.

 `nameId`
 :   Set this option to `TRUE` to generate the attribute as in SAML 2 NameID format.